 Other ways to get help

-You can get your eyes checked at an opticians.
+You can get your eyes checked at an optician.

-Call an opticians near you and ask if you can have an urgent appointment.
+Call an optician near you and ask if you can have an urgent appointment.

 Treatment for a detached retina